MUSSLES/sspipeline/README.md

 ### General Example

 First, in the spirit of the pre-set-up examples, let us create a new directory for our test case (here, demonstrating using the data set for Wilmington, NC, ID=h750a).
-We also create sub-directories for the data and the output.
+We also create sub-directories for the data and the output, and directories within the output directory, for plots and parameter output.

 ```
 cd pipeline